 The cost of Kids Can Grow is only $25 per child, thanks in part to generous support from sponsors like the York County Master Gardener Association and local farms and businesses.

-- March 11: Applications are due in the office.
-Online applications available, or a printable application is available.
-Application due date extended to March 21
+- March 30: Applications are due in the office.
+Online application is available, or a printable application is available.

 For More Information, Contact: